marcinnajder/marcinnajder.github.io/_posts/2024-11-01-advanced-typing-pick.md

 // -> // { id: number; name: string; }[]
 ```

  The code above annoys me every time I write it.
-It's because mapping logic cannot be written without repeating the property names twice, like the `name` property in each lambda below was repeated.
+It's because mapping logic cannot be written without repeating the property names twice, like the `name` property in each lambda above was repeated.
 At least, I don't know how to do this.
 In C#, for example, the following code is correct `p => new { p.Id, p.Name }`.
 It uses an anonymous type where the property names are inferred from the context.
 We could specify the names explicitly if we wanted, like `p => new { p.Id, PersonName = p.Name }`.

  I had been thinking about this problem for a while, and finally, I found a simple solution: a helper function called `pick`.